sshovkov/raspberry-train/README.md

 D2D2#¼ú±©¼ú±©"G18N8Ê>
 ```

-To read the response, I used the `gtfs-realtime-bindings` library and parsed it as a `FeedMessage`.
+To read this format of response, I used the `gtfs-realtime-bindings` library and parsed it as a `FeedMessage`.

 ```python
 from google.transit import gtfs_realtime_pb2

 feed = gtfs_realtime_pb2.FeedMessage()

 response = requests.get(
   API_ENDPOINT, headers={"x-api-key": os.environ["MTA_API_KEY"]}
 )